June 7 - 12, 2026*

 Trip Highlights

-Enjoy four days of whitewater rafting on three of California's finest rivers.
+Enjoy four days of whitewater rafting on some of California's finest rivers.
 Learn to guide a raft, or just paddle and enjoy!

-An emphasis on hands-on skills training and scenarios led by renowned instructors Howard Donner, MD & Sheryl Olson, RN
+An emphasis on hands-on skills training and scenarios led by renowned instructor Howard Donner, MD

 Practice wilderness survival skills, navigation, and river rescue.
 Learn how to kayak, stand-up paddleboard, and more!